Skip to main content

 # Apply platform-wide environment configs

-kubectl apply -f scripts/cluster-manifests/environment-configs.yaml
+kubectl apply -f scripts/manifests/config/environment-configs.yaml

 # Verify environment configs